 Stova allows for budget allocation and ensures compliance is achieved across all of the meetings.

-It makes the list of companies like Cvent because its key features include:
+It makes the list of Cvent competitors because its key features include:

 - Event websites